researchart/fse20/submissions/available/fse20main-p190-p/README.md

 ### Downloading The Tool

-The tool is available to download at:
+The tool is available to download at: dx.doi.org/10.6084/m9.figshare.12433667

+### Reproducing The Result Presented In The Paper

+To reproduce the result presented in the paper, we should run ExAssist on the exception bugs and fixes dataset that we also provided here.
+For each exception bug, we should rebuild the code scenario and invokes ExAssist to highlight exception-prone methods, recommend exceptio types, and recommend the repairing actions.

 ## The Dataset